-I acknowledge that I have received Flintco/Oakridge's Statement Marijuana Use, Possession or Impairment Policy for Non-DOT Em abide by all terms of this policy and understand that my failure to employment. ployees.
+I acknowledge that I have received Flintco/Oakridge's Sta Marijuana Use, Possession or Impairment Policy for Non- abide by all terms of this policy and understand that my fa employment.
+DOT Employees.
 I certify and promise that I will

 Recipient (please print)

 Recipient Signature Date

-· nt name) authorize Flintco, LLC/Oakridge
+EMPLOYEE/ APPLICANT CONSENT AND WA

-to conduct, through its designated physician or laboratory testing or drugs and understand that this is a requirement for employme voluntarily authorize the release of all test results to the Company for decisions relating to my employment and/or continued employment. nt and/or continued employment.
-I y and for the Company to use the results
+I, to conduct, through its designated physician or laborator or drugs and understand that this is a requirement for envoluntarily authorize the release of all test results to the Control of the nployment and/or continued employment.
+I Company and for the Company to use the results

-As an applicant, I fully understand and acknowledge that an offer upon several factors including but not limited to voluntary submi satisfactory test(s) results. , -
+for decisions relating to my employment and/or continued As an applicant, I fully understand and acknowledge that upon several factors including but not limited to voluntar satisfactory test(s) results. an offer of employment is entirely conditional

-Applicant Signature Date
+Applicant Signature